-SUBJECT GRADE REQUIRED GRADE REÇ GC - AS LEVEL SUBJECT AT GCSE ENGLISH MATHS LANGUAGE MATHS ART & DESIGN IGN B at GCSE - - BIOLOGY BB (Higher Tier) - Double Award В В BUSINESS BBB (Higher Tier) - Triple Award BUSINESS Open to all students providing they meet the 6 th Form entry requirements; however, a C in Business is desirable.
-C - CHEMISTRY BB (Higher Tier) - Double Award BBB (Higher Tier) - Triple Award В В COMPUTER SCIENCE B or above in Computer Science is desirable but we will consider pupils who achieve a C. - В DIGITAL TECHNOLOGY B in ICT, Digital Technology or Computer Science GCSE full course - - DRAMA Open to all students providing they meet the 6 th Form en- try requirements, however a C or above in Drama is desir- able. - - DT: PRODUCT DESIGN C or above in DT or Art, B+ in BTEC Engineering - - DT: FASHION & C or above in DT, B+ in Art.
-GCSE English Language at B or above would be beneficial.
-C ECONOMICS N/A N/A C C BB (Higher Tier) - Double Award B BBB (Higher Tier) - Triple Award B В ENGLISH LANGUAGEB in English Language is desirable, but we will consider pupils who achieve a C.C in Litera- ture - ENGLISH LITERATUREB in English Literature is desirable, but we will consider pupils who achieve a C.C - FRENCH B is desirable but we would consider pupils with a C. - - FURTHER MATHEMATICS N/A - A GEOGRAPHY B in Geography is desirable but we will consider pupils who achieve a C. (If no GCSE, candidate will be consid- ered if B in core subjects) - - HISTORY B is preferable but not essential - we will consider stu- dents on individual merits. С - MATHEMATICS B at Higher Tier Mathematics B B at Higher Tier MEDIA STUDIES C ideally in English Language and Literature.
-An interest in mass media and current affairs.
-C - MUSIC MUSIC Ability to read/learn music and perform confidently at Grade 5 - - MUSIC TECHNOLOGY ever being able to read music and having a passion for a line - - PHILOSOPHY, RELIGION & ETHICS С С - PHOTOGRAPHY B in Art or Photography is desirable but we will consider pupils with a C. - -
+SUBJECT GRADE REQUIRED GRADE REQ GC AS LEVEL SUBJECT AT GCSE ENGLISH MATHS LANGUAGE MATHS ART & DESIGN B at GCSE BIOLOGY BB (Higher Tier) - Double Award BBB (Higher Tier) - Triple Award В В BUSINESS Open to all students providing they meet the 6 th Form en- try requirements; however, a C in Business is desirable. С - CHEMISTRY BB (Higher Tier) - Double Award BBB (Higher Tier) - Triple Award В В COMPUTER SCIENCE B or above in Computer Science is desirable but we will consider pupils who achieve a C. - В DIGITAL TECHNOLOGY B in ICT, Digital Technology or Computer Science GCSE full course - - DRAMA Open to all students providing they meet the 6 th Form en- try requirements, however a C or above in Drama is desir- able. - - DT: PRODUCT DESIGN C or above in DT or Art, B+ in BTEC Engineering - - DT: FASHION & TEXTILESC or above in DT, B+ in Art.
+GCSE English Language at B or above would be beneficial.C С ECONOMICS N/A сс BB (Higher Tier) - Double Award B BBB (Higher Tier) - Triple Award B В ENGLISH LANGUAGEB in English Language is desirable, but we will consider pupils who achieve a C.C in Litera- ture - ENGLISH LITERATUREB in English Literature is desirable, but we will consider pupils who achieve a C.C - FRENCH - FURTHER MATHEMATICS N/A - A GEOGRAPHY GEOGRAPHY B in Geography is desirable but we will consider pupils who achieve a C. (If no GCSE, candidate will be consid- ered if B in core subjects) - - HISTORY B is preferable but not essential - we will consider students on individual merits.
+C С - MATHEMATICS B at Higher Tier Mathematics - B at Higher Tier MEDIA STUDIES C ideally in English Language and Literature.
+An interest in mass media and current affairs. С - MUSIC Ability to read/learn music and perform confidently at Grade 5 - - MUSIC TECHNOLOGY Studying GCSE Music is not essential for this course, how- ever being able to read music and having a passion for a range of popular music styles is crucial. - - PHILOSOPHY, RELIGION & ETHICS С С - PHOTOGRAPHY B in Art or Photography is desirable but we will consider pupils with a C. - -

-PHYSICAL EDUCATION C - - PHYSICS BB (Higher Tier) - Double Award BBB (Higher Tier) - Triple Award B B POLITICS N/A PSYCHOLOGY B Double/Triple Science and GCSE C in a Humanities subject C B at Higher Tier SOCIOLOGY C+ in English Language and 4 other C+ grades.
-C - WELSH WELSH C -
+PHYSICAL EDUCATION C - - PHYSICS BB (Higher Tier) - Double Award B BBB (Higher Tier) - Triple Award B В POLITICS N/A - - PSYCHOLOGY B Double/Triple Science and GCSE C in a Humanities subject С B at Higher Tier SOCIOLOGY C+ in English Language and 4 other C+ grades. С - WELSH C - -

-LEVEL 3 APPLIED DIPLOMAS AND BTEC AT GCSE CSE ENGLISH MATHS CRIMINOLOGY N/A С - HEALTH & SOCIAL CARE If Level 2 Health & Social Care studied a minimum C is desirable. c - MATHEMATICAL STUDIES B grade at Higher Tier Mathematics GCSE - B MEDICAL SCIENCE CC - Double Award CCC - Triple Award сс BTEC SPORT DIPLOMA BTEC Level 2 Pass or C in GCSE Physical Education FOOD, SCIENCE GCSE Food and Nutrition grade not essential but would be an advantage. - for Sixth Form Entry 2024
+LEVEL 3 APPLIED SUBJECT GRADE REQUIRED GRADE REÇ GC DIPLOMAS AND BTEC AT GCSE ENGLISH MATHS CRIMINOLOGY N/A С - HEALTH & SOCIAL CARE If Level 2 Health & Social Care studied a minimum C is desirable.
+C - MATHEMATICAL STUDIES B grade at Higher Tier Mathematics GCSE - B MEDICAL SCIENCE CC - Double Award CCC - Triple Award сс BTEC SPORT DIPLOMA BTEC Level 2 Pass or C in GCSE Physical Education ducation FOOD, SCIENCE & NUTRITION GCSE Food and Nutrition grade not essential but would be an advantage. - - for Sixth Form Entry 2024